 Electricity price statistics

-This article highlights the evolution of electricity prices both for industrial and household consumers within the European Union (EU), but includes also price data from Norway, Liechtenstein, Iceland, the Former Yugoslav Republic of Macedonia (FYROM), Albania, Bosnia and Herzegovina, Montenegro, Serbia, Turkey, Moldova, Kosovo (under UN Security Council Resolution 1244) and most recently also from Ukraine.
+This article highlights the development of electricity prices both for industrial and household consumers within the European Union (EU); it also includes price data from Iceland, Liechtenstein, Norway, Albania, the former Yugoslav Republic of Macedonia, Montenegro, Serbia, Turkey, Bosnia and Herzegovina, Kosovo , Moldova and most recently also from Ukraine.

-The price of energy in the EU depends on a range of different supply and demand conditions, including the geopolitical situation, import diversification, network costs, environmental protection costs, severe weather conditions, or levels of excise and taxation.
-Note that prices presented in this article include taxes, levies and VAT for household consumers, but exclude refundable taxes and levies and VAT for industrial/business users.
-An overview of the average prices in euro per kilowatt hour of electricity for the last 3 years (second semester for each year) is given in Table 1.
+The price of energy in the EU depends on a range of different supply and demand conditions, including the geopolitical situation, the national energy mix, import diversification, network costs, environmental protection costs, severe weather conditions, or levels of excise and taxation.
+Note that prices presented in this article include taxes, levies and VAT for household consumers, but exclude refundable taxes and levies and VAT for industrial/business consumers.

 - 1 Main statistical findings